stingraze/pytextrank/README.rst

 Python impl for TextRank
 ========================
 - stingraze updated ver. (fork) 2019-4-19
+The error that was outputted when running the code is fixed in this.

 Python implementation of *TextRank*, based on the `Mihalcea 2004 <http://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf>`_